 Remaining Independent Allows You to Be Nimble

-Being independent is not related to size.
-In other words, you can be an independent retailer and have multiple even hundreds of stores.
-One of the benefits of remaining independent is decision-making.
-Since you are not accountable to shareholders, you can be more nimble.
+One of the benefits of remaining independent is in decision-making.
+Since you're not accountable to shareholders, you can be more nimble.
 Often times, shareholders want big returns and many corporate retailers have been bankrupted, not because of their margins, but because of the demands of the investors.
 Being independent, you retain total control in this area.

 Explore Resources for Independent Retailers

-As an independent, you can certainly feel on your own.
-But one of the best places to find support, coaching, and advice is within trade associations.
+As an independent retailer, having a support system to bounce ideas off of can be helpful when making important business decisions.
+One of the best places to find support, coaching, and advice is within trade associations.
 Almost every type of retail has an association made up of like-minded retail stores.

-For example, The National Shoe Retailers Association has over 1,000 members stores - all independents.
-These associations hold meetings, provide resources and often times, do store to store comparative analysis that helps you measure your store's performance against others in your same category.
-This is a huge help for independents as the only benchmark you have is yourself.
+For example, the National Shoe Retailers Association has over 1,000 member stores, all independents.
+These associations hold meetings, provide resources, and oftentimes, do a store-to-store comparative analysis that can help measure your store's performance against others in your same category.
+This can be a huge help for independent retailers as the only benchmark you have is yourself.

-Find a Mentor Locally to Share Their Experience
+Find a Local Mentor to Share Their Experience